Learn Why a Master of Science May Be a Great Choice for You

 Earning a master’s degree is a practical way to differentiate yourself from your fellow applicants, especially if you’re applying to a competitive specialty.
 According to the Association of American Medical Colleges, the top five residency specialties all received an average of over 60 applications per applicant in 2020.
 When every other applicant is an MD or DO, having the additional designation of MS can make all the difference.
 A master’s degree program, moreover, can help you develop your soft skills for interviews.
 Come Match Day, you’ll know that you did everything in your power to get into the top choice on your rank-order list.

-3. Earn an MS in Less Than One Year
+3. Earn an MS in Less Than Two Semesters

 It’s not uncommon for medical students to take an academic leave of absence to pursue a Master of Public Health (MPH).
 However, an MPH doesn’t align with every student’s career goals, and a leave of absence can start to look more like an unplanned detour when you take into account the minimum two years required to earn an MPH.